Skip to main content Skip to navigation

 • List of dates on which an offer is made for a particular course/ date of first offer sent/last offer sent.

-• Whether a course was added to clearing and adjustment each year.
+• Whether a course was available in Clearing in a particular year.

 • Number of applications and offers from applicants with a certain type of qualification – e.g., with an Access to Higher Education Diploma, A-Levels, BTECs, International Baccalaureate (IB).
 (Please note however that where individuals have dual qualifications, this may require an individual review of each application which would exceed the cost limit).

-• Ratio of applications to target intake for a particular course.
+• Ratio of applications to department intake target.

 • Number of enrolled students who did not meet their offers.